oaklandgit/goboom-engine/README.md

 - Expand Tween capability
 - Use tweens for pulse behavior (e.g. when losing life icon or respawning ship)
 - Somehow indicate what resources a planet has before docking
-- Sometimes crashes (the program, not the ship) after crash landing
 - Move any utility functions to a separate file
 - Fix ship being pulled back to planet on undocking
 - Delay before respawn
 - embed textures in binary
 - embed sounds in binary
 - Test stand-alone binary
-- Buggy when docked and moving past left or right edge of screen
 - Leverage go time package for time-based events
 - Moons and planets should be combined into a single struct